OpenNews/srccon/scholarships.md

 permalink: /scholarships/
 ---

 <p class="big-lead">We don&rsquo;t want cost to prevent you from coming to SRCCON, which is why we work to keep ticket prices low.
-To help defray the cost of attending SRCCON, OpenNews offers a limited number of travel scholarships.</p>
+To help defray the cost of attending, OpenNews offers a limited number of travel scholarships.</p>

 # Scholarships for SRCCON 2019